 You’ve likely had tacos al carbón, carne asada and even tacos al pastor, in one form or another.
 But what are tacos al carbón?
 And how are they different from carne asada and tacos al pastor?

-Tacos al Carbón feature charred grilled meat, most commonly steak, cooked over hot coals.
+Tacos al Carbón feature charred grilled meat, most commonly some cut of steak, cooked over hot coals.
 The meat is served in corn or flour tortillas (depending on the region) and topped with cooked peppers, onion and fresh cilantro.

 - extra-virgin olive oil